Coup 53

 “The film’s editor is Walter Murch, who worked on The Conversation and The Godfather: Part II (both 1974) so there’s not much that he doesn’t know about conspiracy – how it leaks into a movie like the smell of drains.” – Anthony Lane, The New Yorker

-“Has the air of something that grew from an impudent home movie into a magnum opus.” – Todd McCarthy, The Hollywood Reporter
+“Has the air of something that grew from an impudent home movie into a magnum opus” – Todd McCarthy, The Hollywood Reporter

-“Ralph Fiennes appears, lending a wry le Carré air to proceedings as an enigmatic MI6 agent with an explosive testimony.” – Larushka Ivan-Zadeh, The Times Filmmaker endorsements:
+“Ralph Fiennes appears, lending a wry le Carré air to proceedings as an enigmatic MI6 agent with an explosive testimony.” – Larushka Ivan-Zadeh, The Times

 “One of the best documentaries of recent years.” – Michael Moore